Budgeting Tools and Tips

 Almost all other students will have to apply on Claim Form HC1 for help to reduce the cost of NHS charges on the basis of low income.

 You can get an HC1 from your doctor, dentist or optician.
-You can also order an HC1 form by contacting the Health Cost advice line on 0845 850 1166.
+You can also access the form online.

-See the information leaflet HC11 for more details.
+See the NHS information page for more details

 Think about insuring your belongings, they could be expensive to replace.